 What animals eat snakes?

 What is a snake hole?
 How do you identify it?

 Why is there a snake in my home?
-Snakes, like most species we deal with, are very adaptable to their environments, and typically end up in homes or businesses because those locations provide ideal conditions for the snake’s survival.
+Snakes adapt to their environments.
+Snakes often choose to live in homes and business structures because they offer protection from predators, making them ideal for survival.
 It is not uncommon for snakes to be in or around a structure due to an abundance of food.
 This can include insects and rodents currently residing in the structure.
 As an ectotherm, snakes find homes/businesses to be the ideal location for regulating body temperature.
 Common household appliances like freezers, refrigerators, heating units, hot water heaters, washers, and dryers all provide ample heat to assist snakes in this regulation.
 With so many places to stay warm, it’s not a surprise to find a snake in your house.